More online resources to help with language learning

 There are also a variety of other aids to language learning which you might not expect to find in our suite of online resources and which he outlines for you here.

 You have free access to 7,400 publications with this online resource (yes, seven thousand four hundred!).
 From a language learning point of view, there are publications in 63 languages from over 120 countries.
 These include the major world languages such as French, German, Spanish, all the EU languages, Russian, Arabic, Chinese, and Japanese etc., but also languages like Thai, Vietnamese, Uzbek, Swahili and Ukrainian.
-For example, there are 832 publications in Spanish – mainly from Spain but also from Latin America.
+For example, there are over 800 publications in Spanish – mainly from Spain but also from Latin America.
 346 of these are newspapers, both national and regional including El País, Clarín, La Vanguardia and La Voz de Galicia.

-There are 546 French publications including Libération, L’Équipe, Jeune Afrique, Nice Matin and Ouest France.
+There are over 500 French publications including Libération, L’Équipe, Jeune Afrique, Nice Matin and Ouest France.
 Even if you are not totally fluent in the language you can, with a simple click, translate the page you are reading into English and 17 other languages.
 So, it’s a particularly good tool for learners and improvers too.
 Also, at the click of a button you can listen to the page recorded by a native speaker in 63 languages, thus honing your listening and comprehension skills.

 To access Press Reader, sign in with your Dublin City library membership card number.